Mephiro/ARTSystem/README.md

 - [ ] Switch comments to english
 - [ ] Test rotor in real condition with tracking activated

-Everything is a big mess for now but it should work as espected.
+Everything is a big mess for now but it should works as espected.
 I will probably clean thing up with the time.